A quick GitLab SSH key configuration example

 The Secure Socket Shell (SSH) is the preferred connection mechanism, especially when compared to HTTPS, to connect from Git to a remote server such as GitLab, GitHub or BitBucket.

-- Create an SSH key pair on your personal computer
+- Generate a GitLab SSH key pair on your personal computer.

-Both Ubuntu and Windows machines support SSH out of the box.
+Both Ubuntu and Windows machines have built-in SSH support through the inclusion of the ssh-keygen tool.

 Git and SSH tutorials |